krishanthisera/ebpf-101/slides/slides.md

   - requires kernel development skills
   - requires kernel recompilation
   - long process
-    - create a MR and get it reviewed
+    - create PR and get it reviewed
-    - wait for the MR to be added to upstream
+    - wait for the PR to be added to upstream
     - wait for the next kernel release
     - wait for the specific distribution to include the new kernel